Manuel de Prada Corral

 Previously I was an ML intern at Hugging Face, working on the transformers generation stack, and a teaching assistant for ETH's Natural Language Processing and Large Language Models courses at ETH.
 Before that, I completed a double BSc in Mathematics and Computer Science at the University of Santiago de Compostela.

-§ i Papers
+§ i Background

 1. A Model of Diverse Sampling from Language Models